SkynetLabs/ansible-playbooks/README.md

   - TBD: Setup dev tools
 - Sets portal (simplified)
   - Checkout `skynet-webportal` repo
-  - Load existing portal config (if exists) from LastPass otherwise generate portal config and save it to LastPass
+  - Load existing portal config (if dockerexists) from LastPass otherwise generate portal config and save it to LastPass
   - Always recreate `.env` file from `.env.j2` template and portal config
   - Start sia container if not running, restart if config changed